 New England road trip guide

-Highlights on the New England road trip are listed below.
-For even more great New England road trip destinations you also find additional stops along the way.
+Highlights on the New England road trip itinerary are listed below.
+For even more great road trip destinations, you find additional stops along the way.

 - Total distance: 1217 mi / 1959 km

 1. Boston, MA – The New England road trip starts in Boston

 The New England road trip starts in the City on a Hill, Boston.
 Massachusetts’ largest city is certainly a convenient place to begin a Northeast road trip.